 As Romanians, Austrians, Germans, Polish and other surrounding nations already know of these festivals, through their history with one another, do not assume everyone at these festivals will be Hungarian and British only.
 Also do not assume the beer festivals are for adults only.
 Many festivals in general are family orientated too.
 You can read more about Hungarian festivals on the Information about Hungarian festivalsSzeged Festivals web page.

-The main annual wine festival of Budapest is held on the terraces of Buda Castle (Buda Var) each year whereby this year (2017) it starts on Thursday 7th September and ends on Sunday 10th September.
+The main annual wine festival of Budapest is held on the terraces of Buda Castle each year whereby this year (2018) it starts on Thursday 6th September and ends on Sunday 9th September.
 It acts as a showcase for local and international wine makers who sell their various wines to wine connoisseurs as well as to the general public of course.
 Even if you do not like wine, there are plenty of Arts & Crafts and Hungarian Food stalls to enjoy as well as the Live Music.

-NOTE WELL: Wine festivals are not meant as or promoted as "Drinker's Paradise" simply because Hungarians like to enjoy their food and drink without the need for drunken behaviour and "Lager Louts".
+NOTE - Wine festivals are NOT meant as and NOT promoted as "Drinker's Paradise" simply because Hungarians like to enjoy their food and drink without the need for drunken behaviour and "Lager Louts".
 Yes, you can enjoy yourself and party, and even get drunk, but Hungarians do not want to see their quiet community life awoken by "A Drunken Englishman Abroad".
-And if you need an ambulance, don't expect the ambulance and hospital staff to be sympathy.
-They hate drunkards and resource wasters and therefore will pump you!
-You have be warned!

-The 2017 fish festival is being held at Vajdahunyad Castle this year, between 10th and 12th February, which is home to the Hungarian Agricultural Museum and host to other events throughout the year.
+The fish festival, which is normally held in Vajdahunyad Castle and/or in an open area around Heroes Tér, is being held between 2nd and 4th March 2019.
+Vajdahunyad Castle is home to the Hungarian Agricultural Museum and host to other events throughout the year.
 So a tourist attraction in its own right.